-Considering the sondes' fall rates of about $-10\,\mathrm{m\,s^{-1}}$ during STABLE, a vertical resolution of approximately 2.5 m was obtained for wind and 5 m for the other meteorological quantities.
-Measurement accuracies are indicated by the manufacturer as 0.2 K for temperature, 0.4 hPa for pressure, 2% for relative humidity ( $\pm 2$ % relative humidity for all readings), and 0.5 m s-1 for the horizontal wind speed (Vaisala, 2009).
-Following the remarks given by Hock and Franklin (1999), these values might be larger in non-laboratory conditions.
-For an older version of the Vaisala GPS dropsondes, they estimated measurement errors of 0.2 K for temperature, 1.0 hPa for pressure, < 5% for relative humidity, and 0.5-2 m s-1 for the horizontal wind speed (Hock and Franklin, 1999, their Table 3).
+Considering the sondes' fall rates of about $-10 \,\mathrm{m\,s^{-1}}$ during STABLE, a vertical resolution of approximately 2.5 m was obtained for wind, whereas the other meteorological quantities had a vertical resolution of approximately 5 m.
+Measurement accuracies are indicated by the manufacturer as 0.2 K for temperature, 0.4 hPa for pressure, 2% for relative humidity ( $\pm 2\%$ relative humidity for all readings), and $0.5 \text{ m s}^{-1}$ for the horizontal wind speed (Vaisala, 2009).
+Following the remarks given by Hock and Franklin (1999), these values might be larger under non-laboratory conditions.
+For an older version of the Vaisala GPS dropsondes, the abovementioned authors estimated measurement errors of 0.2 K for temperature, 1.0 hPa for pressure, < 5% for relative humidity, and $0.5-2 \text{ m s}^{-1}$ for the horizontal wind speed (Hock and Franklin, 1999, their Table 3).
 As mentioned above, the magnitude of the latter error depends on the uncertainties in the position measurements via GPS.
-The measurements transmitted by each dropsonde were stored by the AVAPS as ascii-formatted text files, for which we then applied quality-processing mechanisms using ASPEN.
+The measurements transmitted by each dropsonde were stored by the AVAPS as asciiformatted text files, and we then applied quality-processing mechanisms to these files using ASPEN.

-180 4.2 Quality-processing
+4.2 Quality processing

-The need to apply quality-processing to the dropsondes' raw data of the campaign STABLE was shown by Tetzlaff (2016).
+The need to apply quality processing to the raw dropsonde data from the STABLE campaign was shown by Tetzlaff (2016).
 They compared measurements of a dropsonde released over the MIZ with nearby airborne measurements obtained during an ascent and a descent.
 As stated by Tetzlaff (2016), the airborne measurements act as a useful reference for the dropsonde data due to the dropsonde's lower resolution and simpler instrumentation.
-The validation by Tetzlaff (2016) was performed over a region with 90-95 % sea ice cover on 20 March 2013.
+The validation by Tetzlaff (2016) was performed over a region with 90%-95%sea ice cover on 20 March 2013.
 On this day, a stable boundary layer had developed due to on-ice flow conditions.
 The spatial difference between the aircraft profiles and the dropsonde was about 10 km near the release altitude and about 50 km near the surface.
-To focus only on sensor-related differences and to minimise effects by spatial inhomogeneities of the surface, Tetzlaff (2016) selected measurements between 800-2000 m height for the comparison.
+To focus only on sensor-related differences and to minimise the effects of surface-related spatial inhomogeneities, Tetzlaff (2016) selected measurements between 800 and 2000 m height for the comparison.

 Tetzlaff (2016) found a very good agreement between the airborne and dropsonde measurements for wind despite the spatial differences.
 The average temperature measured with the dropsonde was 0.38 °C higher than during the aircraft profiles, which corresponded to twice the sensor's stated accuracy.
 The measured temperature variability was lower due to the lower sampling rate of the dropsonde's temperature sensor (Tetzlaff, 2016).
 Significant discrepancies occurred for relative humidity.
-The dropsonde data showed an absolute dry bias of 7 % to the reading of the relative humidity measured by aircraft (Tetzlaff, 2016).
-This corresponded with the value by Vance et al. (2004) derived based on a comparison of the dropsonde type used with radiosonde and airborne data.
+The dropsonde data showed an absolute dry bias of 7 % compared with the relative humidity reading measured by aircraft (Tetzlaff, 2016).
+This was in agreement with the value from Vance et al. (2004), derived based on a comparison of the dropsonde type used with radiosonde and airborne data.
 In addition, the dropsonde's GPS sensor overestimated the altitude of the sonde by about 25 m (Tetzlaff, 2016).
-For the subsequent analysis of the dropsonde measurements in the MCAOs during STABLE, Tetzlaff (2016) and also Tetzlaff et al. (2014) thus used the pressure- and temperature-based geopotential height instead of the less reliable GPS height.
+Thus, for the subsequent analysis of the dropsonde measurements in the MCAOs during STABLE, Tetzlaff (2016) and Tetzlaff et al. (2014) both used the pressureand temperature-based geopotential height instead of the less reliable GPS height.
 They also removed data between the dropsonde release and the points where the sensors adapted to the ambient conditions in the atmosphere.
-A correction of the dry bias for humidity was not considered by them.
+Correction of the dry bias for humidity was not considered by the abovementioned authors.